 Albert Einstein said, “A person who never made a mistake never tried anything new”.
 Wherever we look in the world of business, the most successful and innovative leaders have been the ones who weren’t afraid to fail and if they did, they learned from it.

 In most businesses, even if management encourages experimentation, budgeting and risk management processes tend to promote predictability and efficiency.
-This leads people to do everything possible to avoid mistakes.
-Attitude to failure differs considerably from one country to the next.
+But this leads people to do everything possible to avoid mistakes.
+Interestingly, attitude to failure differs considerably from one country to the next.

 The best and hardest work is often done in a spirit of adventure and challenge.
 Mistakes are an inevitable consequence of doing something new.
 As such, there is a tremendous source of value in determining if your people have the right attitude to failure.
 Here are a few ways to learn from mistakes in your business.